Skip to main navigation Skip to search Skip to main content

 Within this role, I provided high-quality, evidence-based midwifery care in accordance with NMC standards and local and national clinical guidelines.
 The rotational nature of the post enabled me to gain extensive experience across antenatal, intrapartum, and postnatal care settings, including high-risk obstetrics.
 This breadth of experience strengthened my clinical decision-making, communication skills, and ability to provide safe, compassionate, and individualised care to women and their families across the childbirth continuum.

-In 2013, while continuing to work full time as a trainee midwife sonographer, I undertook part-time study and completed a Postgraduate Certificate in Medical Imaging at the University of Cumbria.
-This qualification enabled me to transition into a specialist midwife sonographer role at the Queen Elizabeth University Hospital in Glasgow in 2014.
+In 2013, I completed a Postgraduate Certificate in Medical Imaging at the University of Cumbria.
 In this post, I performed and reported obstetric ultrasound examinations, including early pregnancy, anomaly, growth, and Doppler scans, within a large tertiary referral centre.
 I worked closely within multidisciplinary teams, supporting complex clinical decision-making, contributing to care planning, and communicating sensitive findings to women and their families with professionalism and empathy.

 I am a Fellow of the Higher Education Authority, and currently a registered teacher on the NMC register.